reach-sh/reach-lang/docs/dev/src/en/books/essentials/getting-started/market-day/index.md

 # Market Day

-This tutorial builds upon [Wisdom for Sale](/en/books/essentials/tutorials/wisdom-for-sale/) by demonstrating how to use a variety of data types (string, integer, boolean, object, and array) in interact objects.
-You should complete [Wisdom for Sale](/en/books/essentials/tutorials/wisdom-for-sale/) before continuing.
+This module builds upon [Wisdom for Sale](/en/books/essentials/getting-started/wisdom-for-sale/) by demonstrating how to use a variety of data types (string, integer, boolean, object, and array) in interact objects.
+You should complete [Wisdom for Sale](/en/books/essentials/getting-started/wisdom-for-sale/) before continuing.

-The tutorial shows you how to build [Market Day](https://github.com/hagenhaus/market-day), a command-line and web-based application that enables two participants, a seller and a buyer, to trade vegetables for tokens via a smart contract running on a private Algorand, Ethereum, or Conflux consensus network residing in a Docker container on your computer.
+The module shows you how to build [Market Day](https://github.com/hagenhaus/market-day), a command-line and web-based application that enables two participants, a seller and a buyer, to trade vegetables for tokens via a smart contract running on a private Algorand, Ethereum, or Conflux consensus network residing in a Docker container on your computer.
 Your DApp creates and funds two accounts (one for each participant), enables the seller and buyer to make a transaction, and exits.

-The contract in this tutorial supports a single transaction between a seller and a buyer.
-Other tutorials present contracts that support transactions between a seller and multiple buyers.
+The contract in this module supports a single transaction between a seller and a buyer.
+Other modules present contracts that support transactions between a seller and multiple buyers.

 # Learning Objectives

-The following learning objectives describe what you will be able to do as a result of completing this tutorial.
+The following learning objectives describe what you will be able to do as a result of completing this module.

 1. Visualize Reach command-line DApp design
 1. Implement strings, integers, booleans, objects, and arrays in interact object.